fdecourt/node-red-contrib-random-duration/README.md

 ### Fields
 - **Name**: (Optional) A label for the node displayed in the editor.
+- **Output format**: Specifies the format of the output (HH:mm:ss, seconds, miliseconds, ISO 8601 format)
 - **Output to**: (Optional) Specifies where in the message to store the generated duration.
 Defaults to msg.payload if left empty.
 - **Minimum Duration (HH:mm:ss)**: (Optional) A fixed minimum duration.
 If left empty, the node will use the value from **'Input From (Minimum)'**.
 - **Input From (Minimum)**: (Optional) Specifies the message property to use for the minimum duration if 'Minimum Duration' is empty.
 Defaults to msg.from.